 Quality of Supplemental Values.
 All of the WSAs offer outstanding ecological values with features of scientific, educational, and scenic interest.
-The undeveloped coastal islands on the Refuge offer a unique, and increasingly rare, opportunity to observe natural processes occurring unimpeded on an island in the Gulf of Maine.
+The undeveloped coastal islands in the Petit Manan Refuge Complex offer a unique, and increasingly rare, opportunity to observe natural processes occurring unimpeded on an island in the Gulf of Maine.
 They also provide important habitats for Federal- and State-listed, and rare and declining plant and animal species.
 In addition, the islands in the Cross Island Complex WSA are of historical and cultural significance to the Passamquoddy Tribes.
-These resources are described for each island in the final EIS, Chapter 3 - Affected Environment.
+These resources are described for each island in Chapter 3- Affected Environment.

 Evaluation of Manageability and Other Resource Values and Uses.
-Each of the eight WSAs on the Refuge can be managed to preserve its wilderness character in perpetuity, recognizing that a "minimum requirement analysis" and "minimum tool" approach will be required.
-There are no valid existing private rights, or mineral rights, included in any of these WSAs.
-We specifically excluded all private lands and existing ROWs on Cross and Bois Bubert Islands, and the common boat landing and Lily Pond on Bois Bubert Island to avoid pre-existing private rights conflicts.
-In addition, the WSA boundaries are defined by the mean high water mark to acknowledge State jurisdiction in the intertidal area.
+Each of the eight WSAs in the Refuge Complex can be managed to preserve its wilderness character in perpetuity, recognizing that a "minimum requirement analysis" and "minimum tool" approach will be required.
+There are no valid existing private rights, including mineral rights, associated with any of these WSAs.
 Existing and proposed public uses and refuge management activities within the WSAs are consistent with management direction in the Wilderness Act and current Service wilderness management policy in the Refuge Manual (6 RM 8).
 None of the current or expected Refuge management activities and public uses would diminish the wilderness character.
-These include waterfowl hunting, scientific research, resource monitoring, commercial services such as guided wildlife observation tours, environmental education and low impact recreational activities.
+These include waterfowl hunting, scientific research, resource monitoring, commercial services such as guided wildlife observation tours, and low impact recreational activities.
 There are no plans to construct permanent facilities or structures to accommodate these uses.

-In summary, wilderness designation and management of all eight WSAs would be fully compatible with current and proposed Refuge management, and none of the resource values identified above would be forgone or adversely affected as a result of designation.
+In summary, wilderness designation and management of all eight WSAs would be fully compatible with current and proposed Refuge Complex management, and none of the resource values identified above would be forgone or adversely affected as a result of designation.